juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ## Bindings

-A binding is an association of a type with a delivery method on how to get an instance of that type.
+A binding is an association of a resource's type with a delivery method on how to get an instance of that resource.
 When one of your objects is about to be injected with a resource, it should know how to actually get that resource in the first place.
 For example, loading from Resources or from the file system, or maybe a new instance each time injection takes place, etc. In other words, a binding states _how_ it will deliver the resource to your object.

 The following predefined bindings are available to use already: